pramnora/bat/README.md

 Powershell, is a much more complex program -in my own view- which also contains loads and loads of different commands/plus, reportedly, commands related to the programming side of things is far better.

-In order to run Powershell -(which, normally, has a 'blue' background screen when you run the program independently/however, i you run it directly from within MS DOS, then, the background remains coloured in 'black')- just type in after the DOS Command Prompt...
+In order to run Powershell -(which, normally, has a 'blue' background screen when you run the program independently/however, if you run it directly from within MS DOS, then, the background remains coloured in 'black')- just type in after the DOS Command Prompt...

 C:\> Powershell